Main photo credit: Travellers Worldwide Instagram

 In January 2020 Travellers Worldwide ceased operations.
 After making two inquiries, the SWD revealed to FOTO on 11 June 2020 that members of the public would not be allowed to take part in the rehabilitation process of orangutans at the SORC any longer.

 Reputable orangutan rehabilitation centres, such as those run by organisations International Animal Rescue and the Sumatran Orangutan Conservation Programme (SOCP), have never allowed the public to engage with orangutans in their care.
+Their centres do not allow any form of tourism.

 The SWD should have stopped Travellers Worldwide’s exploitation of SORC orangutans years ago – as the Sabah state government wildlife agency, the SWD has authority to do so.
 Nonetheless, we applaud the SWD for this positive development and thank the AfA Coalition for their support.